EasyCorp/EasyAdminBundle/doc/book/complex-dynamic-backends.rst

         // Creates the form used to create a new entity item protected function createNewForm($entity, array $entityProperties)

-        // It's executed just before saving the item for the first time.
-It allows
-        // you to modify the entity before it's saved protected function prePersistEntity($entity)
+        // It persists and flushes the given Doctrine entity.
+It allows to modify the entity
+        // before/after being saved in the database (e.g. to transform a DTO into a Doctrine entity) protected function persistEntity($entity)
     }

+.. versionadded:: 1.17.8
+    The ``persistEntity()`` method was added in EasyAdmin 1.17.8.
+Previously it was called ``prePersistEntity()``.

 **Edit** and **New** actions: